News media: Online journalism

-News coverage and new media
+News coverage

 By covering news, politics, weather, sports, entertainment, and vital events, the daily media shape the dominant cultural, social and political picture of society.
-Beyond the media networks, independent news sources have evolved to report on events which escape attention or underlie the major stories.
-In recent years, the blogosphere has taken reporting a step further, mining down to the experiences and perceptions of individual citizens.

-An exponentially growing phenomenon, the blogosphere can be abuzz with news that is overlooked by the press and TV networks.
 Due to the rise of social media involvement in news, the most common news value has become entertainment in recent years.
 Apropos of this was Robert F. Kennedy Jr.'s 11,000-word Rolling Stone article apropos of the 2004 United States presidential election, published June 1, 2006.
 By June 8, there had been no mainstream coverage of the documented allegations by President John F. Kennedy's nephew.
 On June 9, this sub-story was covered by a Seattle Post-Intelligencer article.

 Media coverage during the 2008 Mumbai attacks highlighted the use of new media and Internet social networking tools, including Twitter and Flickr, in spreading information about the attacks, observing that Internet coverage was often ahead of more traditional media sources.
 In response, traditional media outlets included such coverage in their reports.
 However, several outlets were criticized as they did not check for the reliability and verifiability of the information.
 Some public opinion research companies have found that a majority or plurality of people in various countries distrust the news media.